 * we don’t have to put aside what puts the light on in our eyes – we can integrate it into our daily life in a way that makes us even more balanced and blessed.

 Want an example of what I mean?

 This turned into a win for everyone.
 Within a month, Kathy was back to playing tennis 3-5 times a week AND had several new clients buying houses.
 She didn’t offend anyone with hard selling.
 It was natural while sharing an iced-tea after a satisfying match, guests would ask “What do you do?”
-When they found out she was a Realtor, they’d often ask if she had any properties for a good price.
-Not only was Kathy back to being outside doing a hobby that put the light on in her eyes – it became an organic marketing tool that kept her visible and became her secret sauce to success in a down market.
+When they discovered she was a Realtor, they often ask if she had any properties of interest.
+Not only was Kathy back to being outside doing what put the light on in her eyes – it became an organic marketing tool that kept her visible and became her secret sauce to success in a down market.

-Check out my SerenDestiny site where I share posts on what TRUE SUCCESS looks and feels like for me and for people I had an opportunity to interview in my travels.
-Hope you find it inspiring and it helps you take responsibility for creating a more meaningful life now … not someday.
+Check out my SerenDestiny site where I share posts on what a meaningful life looks and feels like for me and for dozens of people I’ve interviewed for my upcoming book Chase Meaning Not Clicks.
+Hope you find these quotes, stories and insight inspiring and they help you create a more fulfilling life now … not someday.